Published

 All World engineers turned to ClampMax workholding technology to provide the fluid power necessary to support the workholding fixture while remotely communicating instructions and providing updates on the status of the fixture in space via a movable human-machine interface (HMI), according to All World engineering manager Frank Grube.

-Photo of All WAll World’s ClampMax units, known for their compactness and energy efficiency, incorporate innovative Daikin inverter-driven hydraulic systems with ifm efector smart sensors and HMI interface PLCs.
+All World’s ClampMax units, known for their compactness and energy efficiency, incorporate innovative Daikin inverter-driven hydraulic systems with ifm efector smart sensors and HMI interface PLCs.
 During customization, engineers strategically position valve arrangements and additional valve stack control devices to provide precise control over each valve station on the manifold for consistent movement and articulation of the workholding fixtures.

 ClampMax was a perfect candidate for maneuvering the rail via remote operation, and Janesak developed a custom schematic layout proposal catering to Ahaus's specifications.
-He calculated fluid volumes to determine the necessary size of the ClampMax system and based the selection of valves All World's on the specific operational needs of each fixture segment.
+He calculated fluid volumes to determine the necessary size of the ClampMax system and based the selection of valves on the specific operational needs of each fixture segment.

 Photo of Frank Grube, engineering manager, in black shirt running testing on ClampMax hydraulic power system.

 All World Engineering Manager Frank Grube tests the ClampMax hydraulic power system prior to shipment to Ahaus Tool & Engineering.
+Source: All World

 “Our system, ClampMax, receives a command to turn on a valve, or valves, to reposition the rails to a different orientation,” Janesak said.
 “Five valves are required to operate each of the eight fixture segments in one of four quadrants for a total of 20 valves.”